(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 How to Do It

 Excel has plenty of tools that help you create customized dashboards full with graphs and charts.
 There are many resources dedicated to helping people learn how to create these different sales dashboards.
-When comparing business intelligence platforms, be sure to check out what tools are available to create graphs and tables.
+When comparing business analytics platforms, be sure to check out what tools are available to create graphs and tables.

 Anytime, Anywhere Access of Sales Data